 Upon tick inspection, your veterinarian may recommend blood testing to look for tick-borne disease.
 If your dog spikes a fever, acts lethargic, or experiences any sign of lameness, a vet may administer antibiotics for several weeks.
 In cases with acute onset of Lyme disease, the start of a course of antibiotics should help your dog feel clinically better in two to five days, however the dog will likely need to remain on the antibiodies for several weeks to fully clear the infection.
 Dogs who suffer from the complication of kidney damage due to Lyme disease need further management that may include hospitalization, nutritional support, and IV fluids.
 In this case, a full recovery depends on the severity of the damage.

-For tick paralysis, simply removing the ticks will usually resolve the symptoms in a matter of hours, as the neurotoxins in a tick's saliva are the underlying cause.
+For tick paralysis, simply removing the ticks will usually resolve the symptoms within 24 hours, as the neurotoxins in a tick's saliva are the underlying cause.
 In a few cases, supplemental oxygen may be supplied to dogs who are showing difficulty breathing.
 Once the effects of the toxins subside, the dog should show a complete recovery.

 How to Prevent Tick Bites

 If you live in a region where ticks are found, check your dog every time you come in from the outdoors, especially after romps through wooded areas.
 There are also several different types of monthly preventative medications for dogs that prevent tick bites.
 Ask your veterinarian to recommend a tick preventative that will work best for your breed and age of dog.